-Low pressure gas is drawn axially into the unit as the rotors turn past the intake port in the housing
+rotors turn past the intake port in the housing

-The rotors have turned past the intake port; gas is trapped in the unit housing and rotor cavities.
+trapped in the unit housing and rotor cavities.

 As the rotors continue to turn, lobes reduce the volume in the cavities, raising the pressure of the trapped gas.

 The cycle is completed as compressed gas is discharged through the outlet port at the bottom of the housing to atmosphere or to some positive pressure as may be required by the process